 To record admission of a new partner via a personal transaction

-Note that the amount of cash being received by each partner does not get recorded because this is a personal transaction.
-This cash is NOT going to the partnership.
-It is going to Williams and Jones, who in turn are giving up some of their Capital to Ortiz.
+Note.
+The amount of cash being received by each partner does not get recorded, because this is a personal transaction.
+This cash is not going to the partnership.
+It is going to Williams and Jones, who in turn are giving up some of their capital to Ortiz.

-After the transaction is journalized the partnership accounts are as follows:
+After the transaction is journalized, the partnership accounts are as follows:

 Thomas, Capital Williams Capital Jones, Capital Ortiz, Capital